-Anyone can create a user account on AirBnb for free and in doing so, you’ll immediately get two types of referral links – one for inviting friends to become guests and the other for referring potential hosts to list their properties.
+Anyone can create a user account on Airbnb for free and in doing so, you’ll immediately get two types of referral links – one for inviting friends to become guests and the other for referring potential hosts to list their properties.

 Apparently, according to the terms and conditions, you aren’t allowed to publish this link on commercial websites or blogs and advertising them is a no-no either.
-That means, you can only share it, naturally, within a close circle of friends, which I find a bit odd, judging from the grand scale of how AirBnb is operating.
+That means, you can only share it, naturally, within a close circle of friends, which I find a bit odd, judging from the grand scale of how Airbnb is operating.

 I guess this measure is taken to prevent non-serious users on the platform and I actually see a lot of travel bloggers using their invitation links within their content with no problem.
-However, I guess it’s better to play safe in case they freeze your earning as a result of violating the rules.
+However, I guess it’s better to play safely in case they freeze your earning as a result of violating the rules.

 So here’s what I think could work.
 You can still go ahead and create a travel blog and share the invitation link on your Facebook profile/page with people that you know.
-Having said that, if you are really serious about travel blogging, don’t just rely on the AirBnb referral program.
+Having said that, if you are really serious about travel blogging, don’t just rely on the Airbnb referral program.

 Always a good idea to put the eggs into several baskets, in my opinion.

 With so many baby boomers putting up their homes for rental and creative millennials doing side-gigs, there is certainly no lack of opportunity when it comes to making money using Airbnb.